edonnellan/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Tweeter was built using HTML, CSS, JS, jQuery and AJAX.

+A fun little front-end project to shapren my client-side tools!
+Less Musk, more fun from dawn till dusk!

 ## Getting Started